dwkoss/resume-share/src/resume.md

 **FactSet Research Systems - New York, NY**
 **Software Developer III - June 2013 - present**
 * Architected and lead development effort on a new API used by FactSet’s GIPS application to consolidate logic provided by several different services
-* Designed and implemented FactSet’s first Node JS application in an effort to experiment with newer technologies
+* Designed and implemented FactSet’s first NodeJS application in an effort to experiment with newer technologies
+* Wrote Yeoman generator used by all NodeJS services and libraries that must comply with FactSet's security standards
 * Lead SQL development efforts for the Asset Allocation application

 **Liberty Mutual - Portsmouth, NH**